CaffeineMC/sodium/common/src/api/java/net/caffeinemc/mods/sodium/api/config/USAGE.md

 With this API, these mods will not need to touch Sodium's internals anymore and should be able to operate independently of the GUI's implementation details.
 The API may not be able to cover all use cases where mods mixed into Sodium's options code, but it should cover most of the common ones.

 Registration of options happens in two stages: Early and late.
 Early registration happens when Sodium initializes its own early options before the window is created.
 Late registration happens after the game launched.
 Most mods will only need to use late registration.
 These stages are independent and only options that are registered in the late stage will show up in the GUI.

+### Features of the API

+Here's a summary of the features this config API provides:

+- a list of option pages per mod
+  - ID, name, and version
+  - a theme color
+  - optionally a square monochrome icon
+- a list of option groups per page
+  - optionally named option groups
+  - external pages that simply open a mod-defined `Screen`
+- a list of options per group
+- options of various types
+  - `ResourceIdentifiers` as IDs
+  - types: integer slider, enum, boolean, external (opens a new `Screen`)
+  - value bindings through callbacks
+  - dynamic values for enablement, default value, allowed values
+    - dynamic values may depend on other option's values
+    - cycle and declared dependency consistency checking
+  - value formatters for presentation
+  - value-dependent tooltips
+  - flags for renderer reload and other graphics events
+- all user facing strings are translatable
+- storage providers are flushed after changes are applied
+- early registration for mods that need to have their options available before the window is created
+- entrypoint-based config registration
+- declarative builder-based style

 ## Getting Started